-The Ocupation from White Paper Games and Humble Bundle is an interesting first-person investigative thriller.
-Find out more in our The Ocupation review!
+The Occupation from White Paper Games and Humble Bundle is an interesting first-person investigative thriller.
+Find out more in our The Occupation review!

 In The Occupation you play as journalist who is investigating a terrorist attack that has unfortunately killed dozens of people.
 You will get to experience the game’s story in real-time, with everyone and everything around you moving at its own pace, in a way that reminded me of how characters went about their day to day in the Nintendo 64 classic The Legend of Zelda: Majora’s Mask.
 You will explore North West England on October 24, 1987, and if you’re not good at planning, then time is going to be your worst enemy!

 Why, you might ask?
 Because you only have a finite number of hours to play the game!
 When I say that The Occupation is a game that happens in real-time, I really mean it!
 A minute of your time playing in the real world will be a minute of time in the world of The Occupation, which is why every action you take will have consequences, and why you will need to plan what you do and when you do it.
 There is more than one way to approach any given situation, so you’ll need to think of all potential outcomes for each scenario.

 You’ll walk around with the left analog stick and spring by holding down the L3 button.
 The right analog stick will move the camera around, and you’ll be able to center it by pressing down the R3 button.
 You can use the D-Pad to toggle your pager and your watch as needed, while the touchpad will open up your dossier.
 The Square button is, for some reason, used for interacting, while the Circle button is for crouching, the Triangle button is for examining things, and the X button is for climbing.
 Got all that?